KSriki/note-app-front-end/README.md

 We built this project for our FlatIron School mod 3 project.
 We used it as an opportunity to learn how to create single-page applications with JavaScript.
 We implemented the MVC architectural pattern (Model-Controller-Adapter-View in this case).

 This application allows users to create, read, update and delete (CRUD) notes and categorize them by type.
 It allows users to also add a date for their notes, displaying on the provided FullCalendar if they do so.
 Users can also search for notes.
+Notes marked as urgent appear first in the list of notes on the homepage.

 The purpose of this application was to help ourselves get organized while learning JavaScript!